fawltya/horiseon-refactor/README.md

 ## Credits

-Javascript date code used on the Copyright footer from [https://kerstinmartin.com/blog/copyright-notice](Kelsey Martin Copyright Notice)
+Javascript date code used on the Copyright footer from [Kelsey Martin Copyright Notice](https://kerstinmartin.com/blog/copyright-notice)

 ## License